 The use of digital certificates is growing exponentially.
 In particular, the move to a fully encrypted web is increasing the use of web server certificates.
 Google’s HTTPS transparency report shows their Chrome browser now handles around 70% of traffic over TLS with similar numbers reported by Mozilla’s Firefox.
 LetsEncrypt, the quickest growing and one of the largest Certificate Authorities on the web, create around 600,000 free certificates on their platform every single day.

 Figure 1: Google Chrome HTTPS Usage

 Certificates are often installed on to devices by Mobile Device Management (MDM) software or embedded in to smartcards for users to carry in their wallet.
-Smartcards, despite their small size, are credit card sized computers which contain just enough computing power to perform a cryptographic operation such as encrypting a number.
+Smartcards, despite their small size, are credit card-sized computers that contain just enough computing power to perform a cryptographic operation such as encrypting a number.

-Figure 2: Sample smart card with embedded microcontroller
+Figure 2: Sample smart card with an embedded microcontroller

 When the Heartbleed SSL/TLS vulnerability was announced there was a huge increase in the number of certificates that were revoked since the exploit allowed attackers to potentially see the private key and decrypt all traffic (past, present and future) as a result.